It turns out that a AUD50 police check does not buy a lot of comfort or trust these days.

 Here is an Australian example of a sharing economy (delivering group) called Sherpa:

-In Australia, we suggest a high end suitability background vetting service (1-3 day turn around) will keep everyone safe and provide the sharing economy a credible platform to flourish and also remove FUD – Fear Uncertainty Doubt.
+In Australia, we suggest a high end suitability background vetting app with 1-3 day turn around – will keep everyone safe and provide the sharing economy a credible platform to flourish and also remove FUD – Fear Uncertainty Doubt.